 Yes, I’m biased, but I can honestly say that this is one of my all-time favorite healthy granola recipes ever.
 I started making it at first out of frustration for the fact that we were spending so much money on granola when I knew that I could make it way cheaper at home.
 Even once my initial frustration eased, though, I kept making my own and totally forgot about the overpriced store bought stuff because, well... with the tropical coconut, crunchy quinoa, and toasted oats, it just might be the greatest granola out there (according to me, anyway!)
 If you’ve been on the hunt for a staple healthy granola recipe, I say make it this one!

 Heat the oven to 350°F and arrange a rack in the middle.
-Combine butter or coconut oil, honey, sugar, vanilla, salt, and cinnamon in a small frying pan and bring to a simmer over medium heat.
-Pour mixture into a bowl, add the oats and nuts (NOT the coconut, quinor or seeds, or dried fruit, which will be added later)and toss until evenly coats.
+Combine butter or coconut oil, honey or maple syrup, sugar, vanilla, salt, and cinnamon in a small frying pan and bring to a simmer over medium heat.
+Pour mixture into a bowl, add the oats and nuts (NOT the coconut, quinoa or seeds, or dried fruit, which will be added later) and toss until evenly coated.

 If you'd like, you can use all honey or another liquid sweetener, like maple syrup or agave syrup.
 I prefer the mix of honey and brown sugar though.